-We conduct the global Risk management day on March 11th2021 on the 10th anniversary of Fukushima.
+We conduct the Global Risk management Day on March 11th 2021 from 8:50 AM to 16:30 PM CET, on the 10th anniversary of Fukushima.
 It is a reasonable risk management case because the plant was prepared for different and multiple scenarios (tsunami, lack of power, flooring,) but not all of them happening at the same time.

 During Risk Management Day, we will demonstrate cases on how a resilient risk perspective can supplement the traditional approaches to understanding risks: